Meenakshi-Sarath/RISC-V-CPU/README.md

 U-type (Upper Immediate): For loading 20-bit immediate values into the upper part of a register (e.g., lui, auipc).

 J-type (Jump): For unconditional jumps (e.g., jal).
 Uses rd, ra, and a 20-bit immediate offset

+IMMEDIATE GENERATION
+Here, the MSB (sign bit) is repeated x times to fill in the empty gaps on the left side of the already present immediate bits.